-$^{6}$ Postgraduate education and training is NOT the same as Continuing Professional Development (CPD).
+Postgraduate education and training is NOT the same as Continuing Professional Development (CPD).

-2. GRADUATE CHIROPRACTORS WILL HAVE DEVELOPED THE FOLLOWING SKILLS:
+GRADUATE CHIROPRACTORS WILL HAVE DEVELOPED THE FOLLOWING SKILLS:

-The ability to take a comprehensive and problem-focused case history and perform an appropriate physical examination.
+The ability to take a comprehensive and problem-focused case history, perform an appropriate general physical examination and neuromusculoskeletal examination.

-The ability to integrate history and physical examination findings to arrive at an appropriate diagnosis and/or differential diagnosis.
+The ability to integrate history and physical examination findings to arrive at an appropriate diagnosis and/or differential diagnosis with comprehensive documentation.

-The ability to interpret diagnostic procedures and make an appropriate response.
+The ability to interpret diagnostic procedures taking into consideration the reliability of data/test/examinations and make an appropriate response.

-The ability to select appropriate clinical skills and to formulate a management plan in concert with the patient.
+The ability to select appropriate clinical skills, to formulate a management plan in concert with the patient and to evaluate patient progress by conducting case follow-up and review.